MustafaGamalMuhammed/django_chat/README.md

-# django_chat
+# django_chat (under active development)
-A simple one to one text chat app where you can send a friend request using the person username.
+A simple one-to-one chat app where you can send a friend request using the person username.

 ## installation
 After clonning the repo, execute the following commands in the exact following order